bioinformatics-ufsc/FastProtein/README.md

    # Step 1 - Create a local directory that will be used to exchange files with Docker (example FastProtein/ inside user home)
    #          ~/FastProtein is the work directory
    #          ~/FastProtein/runs the directory that stores the FastProtein web server requests
+   # FastProtein generates a temp directory with all executions: /FastProtein/temp (it is possible to use as docker volume)
    #
    mkdir -p <your_home>/FastProtein/runs